juergenweb/FrontendComments/README.md

 ![alt text](https://github.com/juergenweb/FrontendComments/blob/main/images/open-comment.png?raw=true)

-I have only included some of the fields that I think makes sense to be able to edit afterwards.
+I have only integrated some of the fields (not all) that I think are useful for editing later.

 ## Different status of a comment